 How to Wear Your Baby

 Did you know that your newborn’s hip joints are made up of mostly cartilage?
 This means that the hip is delicate, pliable and susceptible to injury.
 To facilitate the natural growth and development of baby’s hips, wear your baby with thighs supported by the carrier, knees higher than their pelvis and bent at 90 degrees.
 The shape of your baby’s legs and pelvis will form the letter M. Baby's legs should be free outside the carrier.

 Note: If your baby’s knees extend beyond 90 degrees (looks like legs are straightening), the carrier base is too wide for your baby.
-If your baby’s knees hang below the pelvis, the carrier base is too narrow for your baby.
+If your baby’s knees hang towards the ground, the carrier base is too narrow for your baby.

 Babies have a natural predisposition to spread their legs and bend their knees.
 If they cannot